www.kevinrdshepherd.info

 Kate Thomas

 A major critic of Holotropic Breathwork was Kate Thomas, a local dissident and eyewitness who was effectively outlawed by the Foundation management.
-She was proven correct in her reservations concerning Grof therapy, but instead of duly conceding this factor, the Foundation hierarchy continued to stigmatise her for independent views.
+She was proven correct in her reservations concerning Grof therapy.
+Instead of duly conceding this factor, the Foundation hierarchy continued to stigmatise her for independent views.
 They created acute distortions of her complaint at their unjust policy in her direction.
-Their tyranny is indicated by a recent document of Kate Thomas, which theFoundation has so typically ignored.
+Their tyranny is indicated by a document of Kate Thomas, which the Foundation typically ignored.
 See the Letter of Kate Thomas to UNESCO (2007).

-Meanwhile, occurrences such as Grof therapy are glossed over by the Findhorn Foundation publicity tactic.
-Critics refer to ongoing Foundation promotionalism and “workshops” as a form of miseducation that causes widespread confusion amongst susceptible subscribers.
-Such matters are treated at more length in my recent and critical webpage Findhorn Foundation Commercial Mysticism (2008).
+Problems such as Grof therapy were continually missing from the Findhorn Foundation publicity tactic.
+Critics refer to ongoing Foundation promotionalism and “workshops” as a form of miseducation, causing widespread confusion amongst susceptible subscribers.
+Such matters are treated at more length in Findhorn Foundation Commercial Mysticism.
+See also Kate Thomas and the Findhorn Foundation.

-2.2 The Deceptive Priority of Economics
+2. The Deceptive Priority of Economics

 In 2006, complaints were addressed to UNITAR about the proposed CIFAL centre in Moray.
-The suitability of the Findhorn Foundation as the location for this public service training centre was strongly contested by three critics of the Foundation, including a retired accountant living in Scotland.
+The suitability of the Findhorn Foundation, as the location for this public service training centre, was strongly contested by three critics of the Foundation, including a retired accountant living in Scotland.
 There was no reply from UNITAR, a fact which caused further alarm.
 Official plans and decisions evidently considered public complaints irrelevant.

 Winifred Ewing MSP